Language Inclusion for Boundedly-Ambiguous Vector Addition Systems is Decidable: Boundedly-ambiguous VASS

 Now we aim at finding $M \in \N$ such that the $M$-abstraction of $V$ is $k$-ambiguous.
 Notice that it proves Lemma~\ref{lem:ba-control}.
-Having such an $M$ we substitute the control automaton of $V$ by the $M$-abstraction of $V$ and obtain a VASS $V'$ fulfilling the conditions of Lemma~\ref{lem:ba-control}.
-In other words each state $q$ of the control automaton of $V$ multiplies itself and now in the control automaton $V_M$ of $V'$ there are $(M+1)^d$ copies of $q$.
+Having such an $M$ we substitute the control automaton of $V$ by the $M$-abstraction of $V$ and obtain a VASS $V'$ that meets the conditions of Lemma~\ref{lem:ba-control}.
+In other words, each state $q$ of the control automaton of $V$ multiplies itself and now in the control automaton $V_M$ of $V'$ there are $(M+1)^d$ copies of $q$.
 The effects of transitions in $V'$ are inherited from the effects of transitions in $V$.
-The languages of $V$ and $V'$ are equal as the new control automaton $V_M$ of $V'$ never eliminates any run allowed by the old control automaton in $V$.
+The languages of $V$ and $V'$ are the same as the new control automaton $V_M$ of $V'$ never eliminates any run allowed by the old control automaton in $V$.

 We define now a $d(k+1)$-VASS $\overline{V}$ which roughly speaking simulates $k+1$ copies of $V$ and accepts if all the copies have taken different runs and additionally all of them accept.
 Notice that it is easy to construct $\overline{V}$: it is just a synchronised product of $k+1$ copies of $V$ which additionally keeps in the state the information which copies follow the same runs and which have already split.
-Language of $\overline{V}$ contains those words which have at least $k+1$ runs in $V$.
-As $V$ is $k$-ambiguous we know that $L(\overline{V})$ is empty.
-We formulate now the following lemma.
+The language of $\overline{V}$ contains those words that have at least $k+1$ runs in $V$.
+As $V$ is $k$-ambiguous, we know that $L(\overline{V})$ is empty.
+Now, we formulate the following lemma.

 \begin{lem} For each $d$-VASS $V$ there is a computable doubly-exponential threshold $M \in \N$ such that if the $M$-abstraction of $V$ has an accepting run then $V$ has an accepting run. \end{lem}

-The proof of Lemma~\ref{lem:threshold} follows the lines of the Rackoff construction for the \expspace algorithm deciding the coverability problem in VASSes~\cite{DBLP:journals/tcs/Rackoff78}.
-One could tend to think that Lemma~\ref{lem:threshold} can be proven just by application of~\cite{DBLP:journals/tcs/Rackoff78}.
-However, it seems that some adaptation of these techniques is necessary.
+Lemma~\ref{lem:threshold} is a consequence of the result by Rackoff~\cite{DBLP:journals/tcs/Rackoff78} showing that if there is a covering path in VASS then there is also a covering path of at most doubly-exponential length.